Flow

 Join rules

-When you create a network in the console, you choose a join rule that controls how new members are added:
+When you create a network with pilotctl network create, you choose a join rule that controls how new members are added:

 RuleWho can joinUse case